a-karma/Bogor_Workshop/DAY_3/Session2.md

 ### Tutorial three - admixture analysis
 Admixture XXX

-##### In this tutorial we will:
+#### In this tutorial we will:
 - run ADMIXTURE

-Again, make sure you are still in the the correct conda environment for this session (the same as tutorial one and two).
-If not, reactivate it.

-Next make a new directory within session two for this tutorial e.g `tutorial3_admixture` Enter this directory
-The program ADMIXTURE runs directly from a `.bed` file.
+Next make a new directory within session two for this tutorial and navigate to it The program ADMIXTURE runs directly from a `.bed` file.
 We already have this in the right format.

 First lets assign a variable for the path to the `.bed` file